thrkll/reykjavik-weather-bot/README.md

 - Retrieves observational data from the manned synoptic station in Reykjavík.
 - Get simple weather observations with
 `/vedur`
-- Get all data available with
-`/vedur a`
+- Alternatively, push the button.
 - The bot is live at [t.me/reykjavik_weather_bot](https://t.me/reykjavik_weather_bot).

 ## Requirements